 Advisors who play an active role in emotions management can be known as "passive."
 These knowledgeable advisors help maximize investor success by providing the critical discipline required to combat emotional reactions like pulling out of the market the way so many did in the downturn that occurred in 2008 to early 2009.
 Passive advisors not only help to manage investors' emotions, they are fiduciary stewards of their clients' wealth.

-The green bars reveal the results of three time periods that looked at the success of index fund investors who have been identified as following the advice of their passive advisors.
+The green bars reveal the results of two time periods that looked at the success of index fund investors who have been identified as following the advice of their passive advisors.
 One study was conducted by my own firm, IFA, and the other by Morningstar in the 2005 Morningstar Indexes Yearbook.
-These three data points show that individuals who invested in Dimensional Fund Advisors’ funds and used passive advisors captured, on average, all of the fund returns and even a bit more — 101% of the fund returns11.
+These two data points show that individuals who invested in Dimensional Fund Advisors’ funds and used passive advisors captured, on average, all of the fund returns and even a bit more — 105% of the fund returns11.